Lifts and elevators come in different categories, types, builds and designs to suit the building and the purpose for which they are installed.

-A special type of residential lift is the stairway lift which is common in homes where someone in the family has a problem with independent mobility.
-This type of lift is installed along an existing staircase and follows the shape of the stairs.
-It can also be constructed inside or outside the home and can be remotely controlled.
+A special type of residential lift is the stairway lift or stairlift which is common in homes where someone in the family has a problem with independent mobility.
+This type of lift is one of the most accessible models of lifts and is installed along an existing staircase, following the shape of the stairs.
+It can also be constructed for outdoor or indoor applications in the home and can be remotely controlled.

 Lifts According to Height